Silviumuraru90/RybkaCore/README.md

 <br><br>

-▶️ You can run the software directly (the `rybka.py` file) or via the `restarer.py` module that will automatically start the bot, but also restart the bot if it exits on a not-hardcoded error (such as a temporary internet drop) <br><br>
+> ▶️ You can run the software directly (the `rybka.py` file) or via the `restarer.py` module that will automatically start the bot, but also restart the bot if it exits on a not-hardcoded error (such as a temporary internet drop / others) <br><br>
+▶️ The `telegram_engine.py` module (which is only the listener part where user can input commands and info. will be provided for each) has to be started into a sepparate shell as neither `rybka.py`, nor `restarter.py` will run this on their own!

+<br><br>

 ❗️ `Note:` Recommendation for having the best UI output - running `Rybka` software into a `cmd` shell within `Visual Studio Code` <br>
 ❗️ `Note:` Recommendation for having the best uptime and better profit return (due to low electricity cost) - running `Rybka` software via the `restarter` module on a `Raspberry PI 4` connected directly to a `UPS` <br><br><br>